Screening Out UV Radiation with Laminated Glass (FB34-12) - Downloadable Out of Stock

 Most laminated glass interlayers screen out UV radiation

 Furniture, fabrics, and other interior fixtures, as well as valuable paintings and papers, will fade over time.
 The main contributors to fading are ultraviolet (UV) radiation, visible light, absorbed heat and moisture.
-Most laminated glass interlayers are formulated to screen out UV radiation below 380 nanometers (nm).
+Most laminated glass interlayers, available in both commercial and residential fenestration, are formulated to screen out UV radiation below 380 nanometers (nm).
 The UV filtering characteristics in the laminate interlayer enable laminated glass to reduce the rate of fading and deterioration of these materials.

 The Technical Services Division of the National Glass Association (NGA) has produced this Glass Technical Paper solely for informational purposes.
 This Paper was developed by dedicated member volunteers and subject matter experts.
 The original version of this document was approved and published in 2012.
 This version of the document was updated and published in April 2023.